DREDGE TONE

 This is a one-off of the EHX Hot Tubes clone.
 The PCB is from AION FX, and the parts and assembly are all Dredge.
 My first ever Fuzz/Distortion box when I learned guitar as a kid was the original, EH Hot Tubes.
 The one in the Chrome plated MemoryMan box and a 2 prong death cord to plug into a wall socket.
 I loved the sounds that I got from that pedal and my Solid State QSC 1x12 combo amp.
 Anyway, I built 2 of these recently for fun.
 I'm keeping #1, and #2 sold after 1 day on my Reverb Site.
 I made a mistake on the front lettering.
 It should have been Hot Tübs.
 I might make more, but with my own PCB layout and a fix of the naming on the box.

-Please get in touch if you think you might want one of these units.
+Please get in touch if you think you might want one of these units at jmjoseph88@gmail.com or dredgetonepedals@gmail.com .

 Another Fuzzy One-Off